geobro1992/geobro1992.github.io/_research/frogs.md

 **Publications**

 **Brooks, G. C.**, N. M. Caruso, H. C. Chandler, and C.A.
 Haas.
 Niche partitioning, not a storage effect, facilitates coexistence in an amphibian community.
-Ecology and Evolution: _accepted_
+Ecology and Evolution: _in review_

 **Brooks,G. C.**, R. M. Moore, B. K. Rincon, T. A. Gorman, and C.A.
 Haas.
 Phenological differences help to maintain reproductive isolation and facilitate the coexistence of two sympatric frogs. _in review_